expfactory/expfactory/docs/pages/4-development.md

 Remember that if you started the daemon as sudo, sudo owns it, and you need to use sudo to interact with it.
 When it comes time to run a container (as a user) the same applied.
 You should be able to go to the url `localhost` or `localhost:5000` and see the server running.
 If not, never fear!
 This is a good example of how to develop.
 Let's first shell inside.
 Note that we are shelling inside the instance (`instance://`) and we are also using `--writable` so we can change things, if necessary.

 ```
-sudo singularity shell --writable --bind /tmp/data:/scif/data --pwd /opt/expfactory instance://web1
+sudo singularity shell --writable --bind /tmp/data:/scif/data instance://web1
 ```

 Note that you have to specify the bind **again**.
 If you forget to specify it at either time, it won't be bound.
-It's also helpful to set the present working directory (`--pwd`) to be where our code base is.

 ### Debugging